iter8-tools/iter8/mkdocs/docs/roadmap.md

 1. **Design simplifications (v0.8)**
     * CRD and controller-less experimentation using Kubernetes configmaps and jobs
-    * *Iter8Hub:* Helm repo with reusable namespace-scoped experiment charts
+    * *Hub:* Helm repo with reusable namespace-scoped experiment charts
     * Multi-tenancy
 2. **GitOps**
     * Integration with ArgoCD, Flux, JenkinsX and other GitOps operators